qawsedstation/fe-test-2/readme.md

 > For CSS I used the BEM naming convention.

-In summary: I used BEM to namespace my Block Elements and create group into smaller CSS classes depending on the attributes for example
+In summary: I used BEM to namespace my Block Elements and create group of smaller CSS classes depending on the attributes for example
-I use another small Class for --highlighted and another --primary and this way I can keep the base block class numbers and change specific options.
+- I use another small Class for --highlighted and another --primary and this way I can keep my modifiers separate from my block elements.

 That follows the SOLID principle taken from the programming into the design here and more specific the I — Interface segregation principle.

-The interface segregation principle states that no client should be forced to depend on classes it does not use.
+The interface segregation principle states that the web app should not be forced to depend on classes it does not use.
-Put more simply: Do not add additional styles to an existing class.
+Put more simply: Do not add additional styles to an existing Class.
-Instead, create a new class and let your user use multiple Classes if needed.
+Instead, create a new Class and let developers use multiple Classes if needed.
 For example, I could have --small --big and I could mix and match my Classes in a better way.

 - There are cases where BEM is not needed.
-For example, Shadow DOM can encapsulate the CSS of one component and therefore is not necessary to use a namespace
+For example, Shadow DOM can encapsulate the CSS of one component and therefore is not necessary to use a namespace.

 More details about BEM: https://levelup.gitconnected.com/css-naming-convention-bem-block-element-modifier-2ada852a14d3